 05 of 06

 Rump roast is a triangular cut from the upper part of the round or the hindquarters.
-Like other well-exercised muscles, the beef is lean and flavorful, but because it can be quite tough, the rump roast should be cooked slowly at lower temperatures, which allows time for the cut's connective tissue to soften and melt.
+Like other well-exercised muscles, the beef is lean and flavorful, but because it can be quite tough, the rump roast should be cooked slowly at lower temperatures (such as the pictured pot roast), which allows time for the cut's connective tissue to soften and melt.

 06 of 06